shashwatah/wiscro/README.md

 # Wiscro

-Wiscro is a web-app made with Node.js, MongoDB(Mongoose), Handlebars.
+Wiscro is a web-app made with Node.js, Express, MongoDB, Mongoose, Handlebars and JQuery.
 Users can ask questions to other users and answer other user's questions by choosing one of the two options, anonymously.

 ## Getting Started